English as an Additional Language Units 3 and 4

 Students should be able to read texts and respond in writing at a Year 12 EAL level.

-Adult students returning to education or those with interrupted study experiences may gain the necessary skills with intensive practice and support, and should discuss their best study option with a DECV VCE advisor.
+Adult students returning to education or those with interrupted study experiences may gain the necessary skills with intensive practice and support, and should discuss their best study option with a VSV VCE advisor.

 What skills do you develop?